Electric-Coin-Company/zashi-android/README.md

 1. Android Studio will warn about the Gradle checksum.
 This is a [known issue](https://github.com/gradle/gradle/issues/9361) and can be safely ignored.
 1. [#96](https://github.com/zcash/secant-android-wallet/issues/96) - Release builds print some R8 warnings which can be safely ignored.
 1. During app first launch, the following exception starting with `AndroidKeysetManager: keyset not found, will generate a new one` is printed twice.
 This exception is not an error, and the code is not being invoked twice.
-1. The task `ktlintFormat` fails on Java 16 or greater.
+1. The task `ktlintFormat` fails on Java 16 and greater.
 As a workaround, the task is run under Java 11.
 This requires that JDK 11 be installed, even if a newer JDK is also installed.
 While this is configured to use the Java toolchain API, [toolchain support for Java 11 does not work on Apple Silicon](https://github.com/gradle/gradle/issues/19140).
 [Azul Zulu](https://www.azul.com/downloads/?os=macos&architecture=arm-64-bit&package=jdk) does offer JDK 11, which must be installed manually to run this task from the command line on Apple Silicon.